Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems

 For interacting bosons, the corresponding transition occurs between a phase with effectively non-interacting particles (``vacuum'') and a phase of strongly coupled bosons that form Bose-Einstein condensate (BEC) in dimension $d$.
 The dual $d+1$-dimensional disorder-driven phase transition, which we predict here, occurs, respectively, between a phase with effectively vanishing disorder and a strongly disordered phase.
 This disorder-driven transition manifests itself in the critical behaviour of observables such as the density of states and transport coefficients in the system.
 In contrast with the previously studied non-Anderson disorder-driven transitions~\cite{Syzranov:review} the instability predicted here is described exactly by the RG Eq.~\eqref{RGflowCoupling}, which allows for an exact determination of the correlation-length critical exponent $\nu=1/(d-\alpha)$.

-{\it Correlations of electron densities: a quantum dot and a 1D disordered wire.} Another example of a quantity which is not affected, to the leading order in the coupling, by the screening and the Hartree contributions and to which the described duality can be applied, are correlators of the density of electrons.
+{\it Low-order correlations in electronic systems: a quantum dot and a 1D disordered wire.} Above, we described classes of interacting and disordered systems that are associated to each other by the derived duality mapping.
+In what immediately follows, we demonstrate that the mapping can generically be applied to correlators of observables, e.g. electron densities, if they are considered to the leading order in interactions, in which they are not affected by screening and the Hartree contributions.
 To illustrate this, we consider a one-site Hubbard model (quantum dot) described by the Hamiltonian

 where $\xi$ is a constant and $n_\uparrow$ and $n_\downarrow$ are the numbers of the electrons in the ``spin up'' and ``spin down'' states.
 This quantum dot is dual to a system of a 1D particle in a random potential $u(x)$, with the Hamiltonian given by